Actively Recruiting

 - History of substance abuse or dependence in the past 3 months

-- Major unstable medical illness or presence of cardiac pacemaker or implanted medication pump
+- Major unstable medical illness, cardiac pacemaker, or implanted medication pump

 - Active suicidal intent with MADRS item 10 score greater than 4

-- Lifetime diagnosis of bipolar I or II disorder, schizophrenia, schizoaffective, schizophreniform, delusional disorder, or current psychotic symptoms
+- Lifetime diagnosis of bipolar I or II, schizophrenia, schizoaffective disorder, schizophreniform disorder, delusional disorder, or current psychotic symptoms

-- Metal implants or other MRI and TMS exclusion criteria
+- Metal implants or other MRI/TMS exclusion criteria

-- Use of antiepileptic drugs or benzodiazepines over 1 mg lorazepam per day
+- Taking antiepileptic drugs or benzodiazepines above 1 mg lorazepam per day

-- Recent initiation or dose change of psychotropic medication within 4 weeks prior to screening
+- Recent changes in psychotropic medication within 4 weeks prior to screening

 AI-Screening